aayush1408/oauth/README.md

 # oauth
 An OAuth demo using google+ api
 # To run
-use npm install to add the dependencies<br>
+use 'npm install' to add the dependencies<br>
-use node app.js
+use 'node app.js'